ALittle Tea

 ALittle Tea (Traditional Chinese:一點點; Simplified Chinese: 一点点; pinyin: yi dian dian) is a milk tea brand founded in Shanghai in 2010 and originated from a Taiwan milk tea brand "50 Lan" founded in 1994.

-It is rooted in Taiwan "hand-shaken tea" culture, hopes to bring the influence into mainland China.
+It is rooted in Taiwan "hand-shaken tea" culture with hopes to bring the influence into mainland China.
 One of its slogans is:"A simple but skillful cup of tea."